The seasonal flu vaccination

 Find out more about who should have the flu vaccine on the NHS website.

-Talk to a GP, practice nurse or pharmacist for more information about these vaccines.
+Talk to a GP, practice nurse or pharmacist for more information about vaccines.

 The following video explores why it is important for all our communities to consider the flu jab.
 It was filmed with help from the Bristol Muslim Strategic Leadership Group and features Shiren and Ade discussing topics such as whether the jab is safe, effective, and whether it is halal.